-Our Mission: To enhance the quality of life of all people living in the community by providing a range of health and community services.
+Our mission: To enhance people’s quality of life and independence by providing a range of health and community services.

-Sydney Community Services was established on 01 July 2017 – however our history runs deep in the Community.
-Sydney Community Services was formed from a merger between Lane Cove and North Side Community Services (LCNSCS) and Hunters Hill Ryde Community Services (HHRCS).
+Sydney Community Services was established in July 2017 – however our history runs deep in the community – back to the early 1960s.
+Sydney Community Services was formed by a merger between Lane Cove and North Side Community Services (LCNSCS) and Hunters Hill Ryde Community Services (HHRCS).

 - RESPECT – We respect people’s abilities, qualities and achievements through providing relevant non-judgemental service.